How to choose

 - You don't need a very large amount (HELOC or home equity loan is more efficient)

 HELOC variable rates can rise significantly.
-The Fed funds rate target is currently 3.50-3.75% but has fluctuated meaningfully over the past 5 years (from 0% in 2020 to 5.50% in 2023, now back to ~3.625%).
-If Prime rate rises, your HELOC rate rises immediately.
+The upper bound of the Fed funds target is currently 3.75% and Prime sits at 6.75%, but both have swung widely over the past 5 years (Fed funds went from 0% in 2020 to 5.50% in 2023).
+If Prime rises, your HELOC rate rises immediately.
 Borrowers who took out HELOCs in 2021 at Prime - 0.5% = 2.75% saw their rates climb to 8% by 2023.
-For long-term debt, fixed-rate home equity loan provides certainty that HELOC does not.
+For long-term debt, a fixed-rate home equity loan provides certainty that a HELOC does not.

 What to Do Now